 Probate Court

 A guardian of a legally incapacitated individual is a guardian of an adult appointed under the Estate and Protected Individuals Code.
 Any person interested in the adult's welfare, including the adult, can file a petition by using the form entitled Petition for Appointment of Guardian of Legally Incapacitated Individual (PC 625).
-The petitioner must allege that the adult meets the definition of "legally incapacitated individual" which is as follows:
+The petitioner must allege that the adult meets the definition of an "incapacitated individual" which is:

-A person, other than a minor, who is impaired by reason of mental illness, mental deficiency, physical illness or disability, chronic use of drugs, chronic intoxication, or other cause, to the extent that the person lacks sufficient understanding or capacity to make or communicate informed decisions.
+An individual who is impaired by reason of mental illness, mental deficiency, physical illness or disability, chronic use of drugs, chronic intoxication, or other cause, not including minority, to the extent of lacking sufficient understanding or capacity to make or communicate informed decisions.

 • the alleged incapacitated individual (must be served personally);